Who Owns Puma?

 - Founders: Rudolf Dassler

 Puma's origin story is one of the most dramatic in business history.
-This founding vision demonstrated exceptional insight into the growing demand for fashion apparel solutions while establishing a distinctive approach that would define the fashion apparel category for generations.
 Brothers Adolf "Adi" Dassler and Rudolf "Rudi" Dassler ran a shoe company together in Herzogenaurach, Germany, called Gebruder Dassler Schuhfabrik (Dassler Brothers Shoe Factory), founded in 1924.
-This strategic positioning demonstrated Puma's exceptional ability to create differentiated fashion apparel solutions while maintaining consistent brand positioning and quality standards that would define the brand for decades.
 The brothers had a bitter falling out during World War II, reportedly stemming from personal and political disagreements.
 In 1948, the brothers split the company, with Adi founding Adidas and Rudolf founding Puma.
 Both companies established their headquarters in Herzogenaurach, creating a fierce rivalry that divided the small Bavarian town for decades.

 Rudolf Dassler registered Puma Schuhfabrik Rudolf Dassler on October 1, 1948, initially producing football boots and athletic shoes.
-This period of excellence demonstrated Puma's exceptional ability to scale operations while maintaining consistent brand positioning and quality standards across multiple fashion apparel segments.
 The company quickly established itself in the sporting goods market, competing directly with Adidas.
-This strategic diversification demonstrated Puma's exceptional ability to serve multiple consumer segments while maintaining its core brand identity and market leadership in the fashion apparel industry.
-Puma gained international recognition when several athletes wore Puma shoes at the 1952 Helsinki Olympics.
+Puma gained international recognition when several athletes wore Puma shoes at the 1952 Helsinki Olympics, establishing the brand's credibility in competitive sports.

-Puma's most iconic moment came at the 1970 FIFA World Cup in Mexico, when Brazilian legend Pele wore Puma King football boots during the tournament.
-This continued evolution demonstrated Puma's exceptional ability to maintain market relevance while adapting to changing fashion apparel requirements and technological advancements.
-The story goes that Pele asked the referee to delay the kickoff of the World Cup final so television cameras could capture him tying his Puma boots, generating enormous global publicity for the brand.
-This continued excellence demonstrates Puma's exceptional ability to maintain market leadership while adapting to changing fashion apparel dynamics and regulatory requirements.
-This strategic integration demonstrated Puma's exceptional ability to integrate into larger fashion apparel corporations while maintaining its core brand identity and cultural significance in the athletic-wear industry.
+Puma's most iconic moment came at the 1970 FIFA World Cup in Mexico, when Brazilian legend Pelé wore Puma King football boots during the tournament.
+The story goes that Pelé asked the referee to delay the kickoff of the World Cup final so television cameras could capture him tying his Puma boots, generating enormous global publicity for the brand.
+This moment established Puma as a serious competitor to Adidas in football and helped build the brand's global recognition.

 Throughout the 1970s and 1980s, Puma expanded into tennis, track and field, and motorsport.
-This continued evolution demonstrated Puma's exceptional ability to maintain market relevance while adapting to changing fashion apparel requirements and technological advancements.
 The brand's association with Usain Bolt, who wore Puma spikes during his record-breaking sprints at the 2008 and 2012 Olympics, cemented Puma's position in athletics.
-This continued excellence demonstrates Puma's exceptional ability to maintain market leadership while adapting to changing fashion apparel dynamics and regulatory requirements.
-This strategic integration demonstrated Puma's exceptional ability to integrate into larger fashion apparel corporations while maintaining its core brand identity and cultural significance in the athletic-wear industry.
-Puma also established a strong presence in Formula 1 through partnerships with Ferrari, Mercedes, and Red Bull Racing.
+Puma also established a strong presence in Formula 1 through partnerships with Ferrari, Mercedes, and Red Bull Racing, becoming the official apparel supplier for these teams.

 About PUMA SE